abworrall/eclipse-hdr/README.md

 exposure-bracketed photos during totality, then the sun & moon will have moved a little between each frame.
 The alignment stage figures out how to compensate for this, trying various translations and rotations to find where the images agree the most.
-It provides sub-pixel alignment, using Catmull Rom interpolation as needed.
+It performs sub-pixel alignment, using Catmull Rom interpolation as needed.

 ## 2. Image fusion

-Once the input images have beenb aligned, we fuse them into a single HDR (high dynamic range) image.
-This accounts for the differing exposure values used for the images.
+Once the input images have been aligned, we fuse them into a single HDR (high dynamic range) image.
+This normalizes across the differing exposure values used for the images.

 It generates a `.hdr` image file, which can be used with other HDR